CoffeeJunkiee/coffeejunkiee.github.io/_posts/2020-02-04-DevOops-HTB.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/devops/upload.png" alt="nmap scan">

+### XXE Vulnerability Execution

-As the name says, we can upload a new file, it could txt or XML, but look at the elements that is asking for which are the ___Author, Subject, and Content__, so this is the actual code that we used to test the upload feauture.
+As the name says, we can upload a new file, it could be txt or XML, but look at the elements that is asking for which are the ___Author, Subject, and Content__, so this is the actual code that we used to test the upload feauture.
 Check that it has the elements that the website is asking.
 ~~~ xml
 <payload>
   <Author>Coffee</Author>